 Whole watermelon can be stored at room temperature for 7-10 days.
 Cut watermelon can be stored in the fridge for 3-4 days.
 There are many different theories on how to pick and choose the perfect watermelon, but here’s the definitive way: pick a watermelon that’s heavier than it looks.

 Watermelon is 92% water so it should feel heavy.
 Look for a melon that’s symmetrical and firm with no significant dents, bruises, or cuts.
 The bottom should have a creamy yellow spot from where it was sitting in the sun to ripen.
 Usually mini watermelons will not have a yellow sun spot.

 Keep in mind that the freezing process can dramatically change the texture of watermelon after you thaw it.
-This is why it is not recommended that you freeze watermelon for longer than a couple of hours if you want to enjoy it whole.
-However, frozen watermelon can blended into smoothies and drinks.
+Therefore, it is not recommended that you freeze watermelon for longer than a couple of hours if you want to enjoy it whole.
+However, frozen watermelon can be blended into smoothies and drinks.